-This course further develops concepts within the three domains of the Individual, Healthcare System, and Nursing.
-The concept of Mood and Affect is introduced in this module.
-Students focus on the increasing complexity of the nurse's role as they utilize the nursing process to meet the needs of patients with actual or potential health problems.
-Theory is applied to clinical practice in acute-care, mental/behavioral health, and community settings.
-Campus lab provides a variety of simulation experiences to enhance the classroom and clinical components.
-Prerequisite: NUR 120 with a grade of C or better.
+This course further develops concepts within the three domains of the individual, healthcare system, and nursing.
+Concepts related to mental/behavioral health as well as increasingly complex physical health problems are introduced in this module.
+Students focus on the nurse's role and utilize the nursing process to meet the needs of patients with actual or potential health problems.
+Theory is applied to clinical practice in acute-care, mental/behavioral health unit, and community-based settings.
+Campus laboratory experiences provide a variety of simulation exercises to enhance classroom and clinical learning.

+Prerequisites: NUR 120 and BIO 136 with a grade of C or better, ENG 101, PSY 217.